-On September 17, 2020, the Québec Superior Court extended the stay of all proceedings against us to December 15, 2020 and issued a Claims Process Order establishing the claims procedures for our creditors under the CCAA.
-The Claims Process Order, among other things set November 6, 2020 (the "Claims Bar Date") as the time by which creditors had to submit their claims to PwC.
+On September 17, 2020, the Québec Superior Court extended the stay of all proceedings against the Company to December 15, 2020 and issued a claims process order (the "Claims Process Order") establishing the claims procedures for the Company's creditors under the CCAA.
+The Claims Process

+Order, among other things, set November 6, 2020 (the "Claims Bar Date") as the time by which creditors had to submit their claims to PricewaterhouseCoopers ("PwC"), the Court-appointed Monitor.

-On December 15, 2020, the Québec Superior Court extended the stay of all proceedings against us to March 19, 2021.
+On December 15, 2020, the Québec Superior Court extended the stay of all proceedings against the Company to March 19, 2021.
 The Court also approved a retention plan for certain key employees ("KERP") and created a priority charge over the debtors' assets for the KERP in addition to extending the Claims Bar Date for certain Canadian employees until December 31, 2020.

-On March 19, 2021, the Québec Superior Court extended the stay of all proceedings against us to June 4, 2021, and addressed certain administrative matters.
+On March 19, 2021, the Québec Superior Court extended the stay of all proceedings against the Company to June 4, 2021, and addressed certain administrative matters.

-On May 7, 2021, the Company obtained an order from the Québec Superior Court authorizing the Company to file its Plan of Arrangement under the CCAA and to call a creditors' meeting to be held on June 11, 2021.
+On May 7, 2021, the Company obtained an order from the Québec Superior Court authorizing the Company to file its plan of arrangement (the "Plan of Arrangement" or the "Plan") under the CCAA and to call a creditors' meeting to be held on June 11, 2021.
 The Court order also extended to July 16, 2021 the previously-announced stay of all proceedings against the Company under the CCAA.

-At the creditors' meeting held on June 11, 2021, the Plan of Arrangement was approved by the requisite majorities of creditors of DAVIDsTEA Inc. and its subsidiary, DAVIDsTEA (USA) Inc., respectively, in accordance with the CCAA, that is, a simple majority of creditors of DAVIDsTEA Inc. and of DAVIDsTEA (USA) Inc., voting separately, whose claims are affected by the Plan of Arrangement, representing in each case at least two-thirds in dollar value of all such claims duly filed in accordance with the CCAA proceedings.
+At the creditors' meeting held on June 11, 2021, the Plan of Arrangement was approved by the requisite majorities of creditors of DAVIDsTEA Inc. and its subsidiary, DAVIDsTEA (USA) Inc., respectively, in accordance with the CCAA, that is, a simple majority of creditors of DAVIDsTEA Inc. and of DAVIDsTEA (USA) Inc., voting separately, whose claims were affected by the Plan of Arrangement, representing in each case at least two-thirds in dollar value of all such claims duly filed in accordance with the CCAA proceedings.